Course Policies

 About

-Discussions about fairness have long been prevalent in fields such as game theory, social choice theory, political philosophy, and ethics.
-More recently, there is a growing focus in AI (especially machine learning) on creating algorithms that are fair.
-This course is divided into three parts, each focused on different ways that fairness considerations influence individual and group decision-making:
+Fairness is a recurring theme in game theory, social choice theory, political philosophy, and ethics.
+Today, as AI systems influence critical decisions—from loan approvals to criminal risk assessments—it is crucial to understand when algorithms are fair.
+This course is divided into four parts, each focused on different ways that fairness considerations influence individual and group decision-making:

 - Algorithmic fairness.